uvarc/rc-learning/content/courses/containers-for-hpc/minimal.md

 This exercise illustrates that it is easier to build a minimal container of a static binary.

 ## Exercise: Linking against LibTorch
 LibTorch is the C++ frontend of PyTorch.
-This exericse is based on the ["Writing a Basic Application"](https://pytorch.org/tutorials/advanced/cpp_frontend.html#writing-a-basic-application) section of the PyTorch tutorial.
+This exercise is based on the ["Writing a Basic Application"](https://pytorch.org/tutorials/advanced/cpp_frontend.html#writing-a-basic-application) section of the PyTorch tutorial.

 1. Select an appropriate base image.
 (Hint: You will be compiling C++ code.)